rahulstox/planora/TRAVEL_MOOD_MUSIC_PLAYER_IMPLEMENTATION.md

 ## 🚀 Feature Overview

 The **Travel Mood Music Player** is a mind-blowing feature that automatically generates and plays curated music playlists based on the user's travel destination, mood, and activities.
-This feature transforms TravelGrid from a functional travel planning app into an immersive, emotional travel experience.
+This feature transforms planora from a functional travel planning app into an immersive, emotional travel experience.

 ## ✨ What Makes This Feature Mind-Blowing